Both jobs and careers enable us to find income. However, there are some key differences between the two terms.

 How Does a Job Affect Your Career?

-Even if you do not have a detailed career path in mind, you will likely find yourself experimenting with multiple jobs before finding one which truly excites you.
+Even if you do not have a detailed career path in mind, you will likely find yourself experimenting with multiple jobs before finding one that truly excites you.

-Remember that every job you take on is part of career development.
+Remember that every job you take on is part of career development (read more on career change).

 Here are a few ways that jobs can impact your future career: